 Computer Memory Manufacturing

-Date July 2019
+Date July 2020

 By the numbers

-Module manufacturing consists of printed circuit board assembly (PCBA) lines, which typically include screen printers, high-speed chip placement machines, reflow ovens, and automated optical inspection stations.
+Module manufacturing consists of printed circuit board assembly (PCBA) lines, which typically include screen printers, high-speed chip placement machines, re-flow ovens, and automated optical inspection stations.
 PCBA lines are commonly found in U.S. electronics manufacturing.
 The useful life of PCBA equipment is long, with a strong market for legacy equipment in developing countries.

 Note: This publication is provided for informational marketing purposes only.
 The material contained herein should not be regarded as advice, nor relied upon to make financial, operational or other decisions; nor should it be used as a substitute for an asset appraisal.
 Actual recovery values may vary from transaction to transaction and the recovery values referenced herein are for representative transactions without regard to specific key factors.
 This material may be redistributed only in its entirety, including notice of copyright.
 All rights reserved. ©2020 Gordon Brothers, LLC.

 Reference sources: gartner, gadgets now, IBISWorld, trendforce, global market insights